 Over half of adults in the United States have experienced chronic or recurrent pain of different kinds in the past year.
 Severe headache or migraines are the second most common pain complaint, experienced by 15% of the population.
 When most headaches are harmless and usually resolve on their own, some types of severe headaches can recur frequently and affect our everyday life, making it difficult to function properly.

 There are over 150 types of headaches, but the most common types include: tension, migraine, cluster, daily chronic headaches, cranial neuralgias, and headaches being a consequence of underlying conditions, such as TMJ (temporomandibular joint) dysfunction, vascular disorders, sinus issues or tumors.
 One of the most common secondary pains that is typical for hair stylists, carpenters, and truck drivers is cervicogenic headache and it is related to problems with the bones in a neck (vertebrae), joints, or neck muscles.

-- a “clicking” sounds in the jaw
+- pain in the jaw muscles.

 TMJ headaches often recur in one or more regions of the head and face or can feel like tension headaches.